Duonghailee/random-quote-machine/README.md

 # Features
 - Auto generate a new quote
-- Facebook and twitter quickly share button
+- Tumbler and twitter quickly share button

 # How to use
-- click for new quote
+- Click for new quote
--  click twitter or fb icon to share
+- Click twitter or tumbler icon to share